spiculedata/layer-drillbit/README.md

     show tables
     select * from mytable;

+## HDFS connectivity

+If you are running a Hadoop setup, you can also test the HDFS connectivity.

+    juju add-relation drillbit namenode

+This will add a datasource entry for your Hadoop namenode.
+You can then query CSV/JSON/Parquet files.

 ## Scale out Usage

 You can simply add new units and they will be added to the cluster automatically: